arxja/jet-queue/README.md

 - **CLI Dashboard** - Monitor queues right in your terminal
 - **Web Dashboard** - Next.js monitoring UI
 - **REST API** - Use from any language, not just TypeScript
-- **Zero Dependencies** - Core library has no external dependencies
+- **Dev-friendly configuration** - supports env variables and file based cofiguration

 ## 📦 Packages